tahira-h/PyBer_Analysis/README.md

 Purpose

 The purpose of this analysis is to create a summary DataFrame presenting visual aids of the ride-sharing data research by city types: Urban, Suburban, and Rural.
-Visual aids will end with a multiple-line graph showing the total weekly fares for each city type.
+Visual aids will end with a multiple-line chart showing the total weekly fares for each city type.
 This report inform viewers how the differences can be used by decision makers at PyBer, and how ride-sharing results varies by each city type.

 RESULTS